 As nursing positions expand beyond the traditional hospital nursing roles, nurses have increased options and flexibility.
-In today's integrated health-care networks, nurses may rotate among employment settings.
+In today's integrated health care networks, nurses may rotate among employment settings.

 Facilities or areas in which nurses typically are employed include:

-- Clinics or Offices
+- Clinics or offices

-- Nursing Homes
+- Nursing homes

-- Public Health
+- Public health

-- Occupational Health or Industrial Nurse
+- Occupational health or industrial nurse

 - Leadership positions

-- Teaching positions at hospitals, colleges and Universities
+- Teaching positions at hospitals, colleges and universities

+Hospitals.
 Nurses working in hospitals comprise the largest group of nurses.
 Most are staff nurses, who provide bedside nursing care and carry out medical regimens.
 They also may supervise licensed practical nurses and nursing aides.
 Hospital nurses usually are assigned to one area, such as medical, surgery, obstetrics, pediatrics, emergency room, intensive care or treatment of cancer patients.
 Some may rotate among departments.

 An increasing proportion of sophisticated procedures, which once were performed only in hospitals, are being performed in physicians' offices and clinics, including ambulatory surgery centers and emergency medical centers.
-Accordingly, employment is expected to grow faster than average in these health-care settings, especially in those facilities providing same-day surgery, rehabilitation and chemotherapy.
+Accordingly, employment is expected to grow faster than average in these health care settings, especially in facilities providing same-day surgery, rehabilitation and chemotherapy.

-Nursing home nurses manage nursing care for residents with conditions ranging from a fracture to Alzheimer's disease.
-Although they often spend much of their time on administrative and supervisory tasks, RNs also assess residents' health condition, develop treatment plans, supervise licensed practical nurses and nursing aides, and perform difficult procedures such as starting intravenous fluids.
-They also work in specialty-care departments, such as long-term rehabilitation units for patients with strokes and head injuries.
+Nursing homes.
+Nursing home nurses manage nursing care for residents with conditions ranging from a bone fracture to Alzheimer's disease.
+Although they often spend much of their time on administrative and supervisory tasks, RNs also assess residents' health conditions, develop treatment plans, supervise licensed practical nurses and nursing aides, and perform difficult procedures such as starting intravenous fluids.
+They also work in specialty care departments, such as long-term rehabilitation units for patients with strokes and head injuries.

-Public health nurses work in government and private agencies and clinics, schools, retirement communities and other community settings.
-They focus on populations, working with individuals, groups, and families to improve the overall health of communities.
+Public health.
+Public health nurses work in government and private agencies and clinics, schools, retirement communities, and other community settings.
+They focus on populations, working with individuals, groups and families to improve the overall health of communities.
 They also work as partners with communities to plan and implement programs.

-Nursing education positions in hospitals are necessary to provide orientation, staff development and to confirm nursing competency.
+- Teaching positions at hospitals, colleges and universities.
+Nursing education positions in hospitals are necessary to provide orientation and staff development as well as confirm nursing competency.
 Nurse educators at universities and colleges are in high demand and are vital in educating new nurses.